5 Minutes Read.

 2. Document and data management features.

-It is extremely important for them to integrate with the customer’s other accounts and keep the information in a centralized database.
+It is extremely important for lending software to integrate with customers’ other accounts in order to keep their information in a centralized database.

 3. Organized customer loan account data.